comes from private sources, including individual donors

 After forty three years, your support is still vitally important.
 If you are interested in fighting hunger in our region, we invite you to explore the information below and reach out to us with questions about the best ways for you to help.
 On behalf of the 650,000 food-insecure citizens in our five-county service area, thank you for helping Gleaners continue to provide these critical services.

 Call 313-923-3535 with any inquiries or about making a donation.
 You can also contact any one of the Gleaners’ staff in the Advancement Office directly.

 Why give to Gleaners

 Gleaners is the largest, most comprehensive service organization working to alleviate hunger in southeastern Michigan.
 Over the last four decades, Gleaners’ food distribution has grown from 537,462 pounds in 1977 to 45.8 million pounds in 2019.
-Headquartered in Detroit where our largest distribution facility is located, Gleaners also operates facilities throughout southeastern Michigan in Howell, Pontiac, Taylor and Warren.
+Headquartered in Detroit where our largest distribution facility is located, Gleaners also operates facilities throughout southeastern Michigan in Howell, Pontiac, and Taylor.
 We are supported by a dedicated team of over 100 staff and more than 45,000 volunteers.

 pounds of food distributed in 2019